-In computing the income or loss of the Partnership or other Subsidiary that is a partnership, deductions may generally be claimed in respect of its administrative and other expenses incurred for the purpose of earning income from business or property to the extent they are not capital in nature and do not exceed a reasonable amount, reasonable interest in respect of debt of such partnership (subject to the following paragraph) and available capital cost allowances.
+In computing the income or loss of the Partnership or other Subsidiary that is a partnership, deductions may generally be claimed in respect of administrative and other expenses incurred for the purpose of earning income from business or property to the extent they are not capital in nature and do not exceed a reasonable amount, reasonable interest in respect of debt of such partnership incurred for the purpose of earning income (subject to the following paragraph) and available capital cost allowances.

-The EIFEL Proposals are intended, where applicable, to limit the deductibility of interest and financing expenses in certain circumstances, including with respect to such expenses of a partnership that are allocated to a partner that is a corporation or trust.
-If the EIFEL Proposals are enacted as proposed and apply to the Trust and its Subsidiaries (including the Partnership or other Subsidiary that is a partnership), effective for taxation years beginning on or after October 1, 2023, the Trust may be required to include an amount in computing its income in respect of its allocated share of interest and financing expenses deducted by the Partnership (or such other Subsidiary partnership), and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
+If the EIFEL Rules apply to the Trust, the Trust may be required to include an amount in computing its income in respect of its allocated share of interest and financing expenses deducted by the Partnership (or another Subsidiary that is a partnership), and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
+See the discussion of the EIFEL Rules above under "Taxation of the Trust".